ThierryBeaulieu/UNIT_TESTING_TOOL/README.md

 # UNIT_TESTING_TOOL
 This tool serves as a simple library to help teacher assistants like myself to make unit tests without having to include external libraries.
+All you need is to add the header and the cpp.hint file to your project and the library should work like a charm.

 ## How to use
 Here is a quick example to show how to use the library.